 - High Performance Recipe

-Pro Pac Canned Food: Pro Pac currently only offers dry food formulas and their website does not state whether they plan to offer canned products in the future.
+Canned Food: They currently only offers dry food formulas and their website does not state whether they plan to offer canned products in the future.

-Pro Pac Dog Treats: In addition to a limited selection of dry dog food products, Pro Pac also offers several kinds of treats.
-Pro Pac treats come in a variety of flavors and they are packaged in convenient, resealable pouches.
-Here is a list of Pro Pac dog treats:
+Dog Treats: In addition to a limited selection of dry food products, they also offers several kinds of treats.
+Their treats come in a variety of flavors and they are packaged in convenient, resealable pouches.
+Here is a list of dog treats: